Are adult Home and Community Based Services (HCBS) only made available for HARP eligible clients?

 No, referrals to children's HCBS providers are made simultaneously with the submission of the Plan of Care (POC) to the managed care plan so there is no delay in the child getting services in accordance with available capacity.

-Additionally, the Independent Entity will conduct HCBS Eligibility Determinations, conduct annual re-determinations, and develop Plans of Care for children who opt out of Health Home Care Management.
+Additionally, the Independent Entity will conduct HCBS Eligibility Determinations, annual re-determinations, and develop Plans of Care for children who opt out of Health Home Care Management.

 Waiver capacity will remain the same upon the initial implementation.
 Capacity may be expanded beginning July 2019, based on global spending cap allowances.